Advanced Game Search

 The main pros of the game

-• Co-op Experience: The game shines in co-op mode, making it more enjoyable when played with friends, with many players reporting that it enhances the overall experience.
+• Co-op Experience: The game shines in co-op mode, making it more enjoyable to play with friends.

 The main cons of the game